SimonCrA/SimonCrA/README.md

 <br/>

 ### I like programming.
-Most of my time is spent creating software for the web, but this year, I am exploring more areas beyond web development.
+Most of my time is spent creating software for the web, but this year, I'm exploring more areas beyond web development.

 <br/>